eduvpn/documentation/README.md

 # Features

 - OpenVPN server running allowing connections over UDP/TCP;
-- Full IPv6 support;
+- Full IPv6 support (both to the VPN service as over the VPN tunnel);
-- Built in CA for managing client certificates;
+- Builtin CA for managing client certificates;
 - User Portal to allow users to manage their own configurations for their devices;
 - Admin Portal manage users, configurations and connections